JunhaoW3/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-The user enters a name/email/telephone number that has been added before.
+The user enters an email/telephone number that has been added before.
     * 2b1.
 FinHub warns that a duplicate entry is not allowed.

       Use case ends.